curroramos/DRONING/Vision/README.md

-# Hand Detection and Drone Control
+## Gate Detection using Conventional Vision

-This repository contains files for hand detection and control of a drone based on the gestures detected on the hand using the webcam and the camera on the drone.
-The implementation utilizes the `mediapipe` library for hand tracking and gesture recognition.
+This repository contains files for gate detection using conventional vision techniques, specifically utilizing OpenCV for gate and obstacle detection.

-## Overview
+## Overview <a name="overview"></a>

-Hand detection and control are essential in various applications, including human-computer interaction, robotics, and augmented reality.
-This project focuses on detecting hand gestures using computer vision techniques and controlling a drone based on those gestures.
-By leveraging the `mediapipe` library, the system can accurately track the user's hand movements and translate them into commands for drone control.
+Gate detection plays a crucial role in various fields, such as autonomous navigation, robotics, and computer vision.
+This project aims to detect gates and obstacles using conventional vision techniques implemented with OpenCV.
+By leveraging computer vision algorithms, the system can identify and locate gates and obstacles in real-time.

-## Installation
+## Installation <a name="installation"></a>

-To use this hand detection and drone control system, follow the steps below:
+To use this gate detection system, follow the steps below:

 1. Clone this repository to your local machine: